Sepak takraw: Ball

 The Sepak Takraw ball should be spherical, made of synthetic fibre or one woven layer.

 Sepak Takraw balls without synthetic rubber covering must have 12 holes and 20 intersections, must have a circumference measuring from 42 to 44 cm for men or from 43 to 45 cm for women, with a weight that ranges from 170 to 180 g for men or from 150 to 160 g for women.

-The ball can be any single or multi-color, but must not be in any color that would impair the performance of the players.
+The ball can be any single or multi-colour, but must not be in any colour that would impair the performance of the players.

 The Sepak Takraw ball can also be constructed of synthetic rubber or soft durable material for covering the ball, for the purpose of softening the impact of the ball on the player's body.
 The type of material and method used for constructing the ball or for covering the ball with rubber or soft durable covering must be approved by ISTAF before it can be used for any competition.

 All world, international, and regional competitions sanctioned by International Sepaktakraw Federation, including but not limited to, the Olympic Games, World Games, Commonwealth Games, Asian Games, and SEA Games, must be played with ISTAF approved Sepak Takraw balls.